-Nationally, over 114,000 people on the transplant waiting list for much-needed organs.
-As these patients and their families hold out hope for their second chance at life, the United Network for Organ Sharing (UNOS) manages the list of those individuals across the country, ensuring that the available gifts go to those who are best matched.
+Nationally, over 100,000 people on the transplant waiting list for much-needed organs.
+As these patients and their families hold out hope for their second chance at life, the Organ Procurement Transplant Network (OPTN) manages the list of those individuals across the country, ensuring that the available gifts go to those who are best matched.

-Currently, there are over 23,000 Californians on the transplant waiting list.
+Currently, there are almost 20,000 Californians on the transplant waiting list.
 These individuals are throughout the state and a part of every community.
 About 90% of these individuals are waiting for a kidney transplant.

 Learn more about the transplant waiting list and the current numbers here.